Servicios

 The Contribution of Services Trade Policies to Connectivity in the Context of Aid for Trade

 This paper examines how services trade and policies contribute to connectivity.
 It highlights the economic relevance of services and identifies some key channels through which trade in services contributes to physical and digital connectivity.
-The paper examines the impact of services trade policies on connectivity in view of recent research showing their impact on sectoral performance economic welfare and development.
-Finally it discusses the positive contribution that aid for trade can make in support of services policies.
+The paper examines the impact of services trade policies on connectivity in view of recent research showing their impact on sectoral performance, economic welfare and development.
+Finally, it discusses th Read More

 Determining "Likeness" under the GATS